hawkinsw/DailyPL/formal-semantics-intro.md

 What, exactly, does this mean?
 Let's look at the premises.
 The premises are (partly) responsible for determining whether a rule defines the semantics of a program's step.

 The premises here say that one of the conditions that determines whether this rule is applicable is that variable $x$ has value $v$ and type $t$ in state $\sigma$.
 Because our premise includes variables ($v$ and $\tau$), the premises are irrefutable (remember that term from the Python Pattern discussion?).
-In other words, this premise is really just a means for us to give a symbol to the variable's type and value in a way that we can use in the conclusion of our rule.
+In other words, this premise is really just a means for us to give a symbolic name to the variable's type and value in a way that we can use in the conclusion of our rule.

 Well, what other piece of the rule defines whether it is the applicable rule defining the next step?
 The left side of the $\longrightarrow$!
 The other part of the requirement for "choosing" this rule's semantics as the description of the next step is that the program is in state $\sigma$ and the next expression to execute is $Variable(x)$.
 When *both* of those hold, this is the rule that defines the next step!

 Now, let's look on the right side of the $\longrightarrow$ to decipher the evaluation result specified by this rule.
 We see that the result of looking up variable $x$ in state $\sigma$ is just that variable's value, it's type and an unchanged state!

 Why are we able to carry the existing state across the program step?
-Because simply accessing a variable will not have an impact of the state!
+Because simply accessing a variable will not have an impact on the state!
 How cool is that?

 #### State Update

 How do we write down a change to the state?
 Why would we want to change the state?
 Let's answer the second question first: we want to change the state when, for example, there is an assignment statement.
-If $\sigma(i)= (4, Integer)$ and then the program evaluated an expression like `Assign(Variable("i"), IntLiteral(2))`, we don't want the $\sigma$ to return $(4, Integer)$ any more!
+If $\sigma(i)= (4, Integer)$ and then the program evaluated an expression like `Assign(Variable("i"), IntLiteral(2))`, we don't want the $\sigma$ to return $(4, Integer)$ any more when asked about $i$!
 We want it to return $(2, Integer)$.
 We can define that mathematically like:

 $$